-Leaf area index, or LAI, is used to measure the amount of foliage in canopies.
-It is determined by the coverage of leaves per unit of ground surface.
-Or in simpler terms, LAI measures how many layers of leaves are found in a m2 of surface.
+Leaf area index, or LAI, is a metric growers use to measure the amount of foliage in canopies.
+It is determined by the coverage of leaves per unit of the ground surface.
+Or in simpler terms, LAI measures how many layers of leaves are in a m2 of surface.

-Leaf area index is used to gauge the amount of photosynthesizing biomass.
-Making it a great proxy for understanding the flow of water, nutrients and carbon in an ecosystem.
-It also helps with adjusting humidity and temperature control systems in greenhouses and growing facilities.
+Growers use leaf area index to gauge the amount of photosynthesizing biomass.
+It’s a great proxy for understanding the flow of water, nutrients and carbon in an ecosystem.
+Which is why it helps with adjusting humidity and temperature control systems in greenhouses and indoor growing facilities.

-On a global scale LAI is used in climate models to learn about processes affecting the entire ecosystem and atmosphere such as radiation uptake, precipitation and energy conversion.
+On a global scale, scientists use LAI in climate models to learn about processes affecting the entire ecosystem and atmosphere, such as radiation uptake, precipitation, and energy conversion.

-There are two approaches to measuring leaf area index, directly or indirectly.
+There are two approaches to measuring the leaf area index – directly or indirectly.

-Direct methods require physical collection of leaves.
+Direct methods require a physical collection of leaves.
 In deciduous species, this is relatively easy.
-Traps are set on the ground to collect the falling leaves and may then be measured using a leaf area meter or an image scanner.
+You can set traps on the ground to collect the falling leaves.
+After collecting the leaves, you can measure the LAI using a leaf area meter or an image scanner.

-Use of direct methods in non-deciduous plants is destructive, as leaves need to be harvested.
-In crops, however, direct methods are widely applied post harvest.
+The use of direct methods in non-deciduous plants is destructive, as leaves need to be harvested.
+When it comes to crops, however, growers use direct methods post-harvest.

 Indirect methods to estimate LAI use hemispherical photography, also known as canopy or fisheye photography.
 This is a photograph taken upwards, from below the canopy.
-The image may then be analyzed using different methods to determine the LAI of the photographed area.
-There is a variety of equipment which does so automatically.
+You can then determine the LAI using different methods to analyze the photograph.
+There is a variety of equipment that does so automatically.

 Indirect measurements of leaf area index are prone to inaccuracies and tend to slightly underestimate the true LAI.

-Why should leaf area index be measured in a greenhouse?
+Why should you measure LAI in a greenhouse?

 Measuring the leaf area index in an agricultural setting provides significant knowledge of the scope of processes happening in the growing space.